ardizanki2919/evoluz-test/README.md

 ### Testing Framework

-The tests are written using **Playwright**, a powerful framework for end-to-end testing in modern web applications.
+Tests are written using  **Playwright**, a powerful end-to-end testing framework for modern web applications.

 ### Test Cases